 Her methods were unorthodox and even crude.
 Her syntax, grammar and pronunciation were sometimes at war with each other.
 But she had shrewd political instincts that served her well.

-Her first week in Congress she was a mark.
+Her first week in Congress she was set up as a mark.
 Brown’s district, which included Orlando, was designated as the site for a new Veterans Affairs’ (VA) Department hospital.
 It was a $117 million facility that was expected to create 1,500 jobs.

 A veteran member of Congress from Florida’s Space Coast was attempting to relocate the hospital to his district in Melbourne, Florida.
-He was funny, charming and likable guy; a Yale graduate.
+He was funny, charming and likable guy.
 He did things the new Washington way – through statistical analysis with the imprimatur of an important-sounding government agency.

 He asked the Government Accounting Office (GAO) to create a study showing the VA facility would serve more veterans in his district than Orlando.
 At that time, the GAO would give a member of Congress any study results they were asked to produce.
 Suddenly, the GAO reported more veterans could be served in Melbourne, Florida (population 70,000) than in Orlando (population 2 million).

 As soon as Congresswoman Brown caught wind of these rumors she called VA Secretary Brown demanding answers.
 What was going on?
 Why hadn’t she been notified?
-What could justify such lunacy?
+What could justify such a change?

 Secretary Brown claimed he was going to contact her before the press conference was held.
 He stated, “The GAO report says 3.4 more veterans….” but the Congresswoman cut him off.

 “Yeah, yeah, yeah” she announced, “I know politics.”

 At the time, Brown didn’t know the GAO from an HMO.
-But she knew politics and she was having none of the skullduggery.
+But she knew politics and she was having none of the shenanigans.